Medicaid Prescription Drugs:

 Recommendations for Executive Action

-Comments: On June 2, 2014, the Centers for Medicare & Medicaid Services (CMS) notified stakeholders that the agency would not be finalizing the Affordable Care Act Federal Upper Limits (FULs) in July 2014, as previously announced in the Center for Medicaid and CHIP Services (CMCS) Informational Bulletin issued on November 27, 2013.
-In the announcement, CMS noted that the agency was committed to ensuring that guidance for states to implement the Affordable Care Act FULs would be provided with sufficient time to implement.
-CMS expected to provide a new finalization date for the FULs when the subsequent guidance to states is released.
-CMS will continue to post the draft monthly Affordable Care Act FUL files on Medicaid.gov.
+Comments: On November 20, 2014, CMS updated stakeholders that the agency would release the PPACA-based FULs at about the same time as it published a final rule on Medicaid Covered Outpatient Drugs.
+As of August 19, 2015, CMS had not yet done so.
+The final rule, however, is under review at the Office of Management and Budget.
+Previously, CMS had informed stakeholders that the agency would not be finalizing PPACA-based FULs in July 2014, as announced in the Center for Medicaid and CHIP Services CMCS Informational Bulletin issued on November 27, 2013.
+In the announcement, CMS noted that the agency was committed to ensuring that guidance for states to implement the PPACA-based FULs would be provided with sufficient time to implement.
+CMS will continue to post the draft monthly PPACA-based FUL files on Medicaid.gov.

 Recommendation: The Secretary of HHS should direct the Administrator of CMS to expeditiously implement the PPACA-based FUL formula to better control federal reimbursement for Medicaid covered outpatient prescription drugs.